 Retainage is a portion of a payment amount that the owner or GC withholds until the project reaches substantial completion.
 This set percentage of cash comes out of each payment.
 A retainage amount can often outweigh a contractor’s entire profit margin, so it can be a very compelling motivator.

-Contractors have a right to payment for their work.
-When a property owner or general contractor fails to make good on a payment to a contractor, sub, or supplier, there are repercussions.
-That contractor can file a mechanics lien against the project property.
+Contractors have a right to get paid for their work.
+When a property owner or general contractor fails to make good on a payment to a contractor, sub, or supplier, the unpaid party can file a mechanics lien against the property.